muhkuh-sys/flashstation-ansible/README.md

 huhn@asteroid:~# ansible-playbook flash-station-setup.yml
 ```

-The script asks for the hostname of the new flash station and the SWFP file to install.
+The script sets up the flash station.
 At the end it powers down the board.

-# TODO

-* Automate download and install of the flashstation APP.
-* Powerdown cuts the connection to ansible immediately which results in an error.
+Please note that the device is now configured to the IP 192.168.64.1 .
+Connect it to a

+Here is a guide how to setup Ansible on Windows: https://phoenixnap.com/kb/install-ansible-on-windows